-All non-empty responses for a valid domain name (qname) and record type (qtype) are identical and have a limit specified by the base responses-per-second option (that is, responses-per-second with only a single argument and no additional modifiers).
-The default is 0, which indicates that there should be no limit.
+All non-empty responses for a valid domain name (qname) and record type (qtype) are identical and have a limit specified with responses-per-second (default 0 or no limit).
 All empty (NODATA) responses for a valid domain, regardless of query type, are identical.
-Responses in the NODATA class are limited by nodata-per-second (default base responses-per-second).
+Responses in the NODATA class are limited by nodata-per-second (default responses-per-second).
 Requests for any and all undefined subdomains of a given valid domain result in NXDOMAIN errors, and are identical regardless of query type.
-They are limited by nxdomain-per-second (default base responses-per-second).
+They are limited by nxdomain-per-second (default responses-per-second).
 This controls some attacks using random names, but can be relaxed or turned off (set to 0) on servers that expect many legitimate NXDOMAIN responses, such as from anti-spam blacklists.
-Referrals or delegations to the server of a given domain are identical and are limited by referrals-per-second (default base responses-per-second).
+Referrals or delegations to the server of a given domain are identical and are limited by referrals-per-second (default responses-per-second).